 - Promote the Infographic!
 It’s not enough to simply post an infographic and hope that someone finds it.
 As soon as you post your infographic, promote it everywhere!
 LinkedIn, StumbleUpon, Twitter, Facebook, Digg, Reddit, Google+… anywhere and everywhere you can get the word out, do it.
 Write compelling reviews or descriptions and utilize tags that are terms that people would look for when searching for the information.

 - If you’re sharing your own infographic, submit it to sites like Visual.ly for additional exposure.
 Additionally, put a press release out on it.
-One of our clients, HCCMIS, a travel insurance company, releases their infographics along with an international press release distribution.
-That can run thousands of dollars but has been successful in getting their infographics distributed internationally by sites with very high authority.
+Running international press release distribution can run thousands of dollars but has been successful in getting their infographics distributed internationally by sites with very high authority.

 Take advantage of infographics to drive much more traffic and attention to your site or blog.
 It’s a strategy that works!